Emsley1d/Project02-Rate-My-Cat/README.md

 ![](./readme-images/Screenshot%202022-11-15%20at%2012.50.40.png)

-I downloaded the repo from GitHub and started to go over the code
+I downloaded the repo from GitHub and started to go over the code.

 However, it was at this point the User functionality and pages had been completed; allowing me to test the Cat Edit, Index and View pages.
 I thought it best to test the pages and continue with the Leaderboard and ratings later; I communicated this to the others in my group should they wish to carry on where I left off.

 ### Step 5:

-Now that the User functionality had been implemented and we could successfully add cats I set about working on the Cats Edit, Index and View pages.
+Now that the User functionality had been implemented and we could successfully add cats (to test the function I created a number of users and added a Cat to each) I set about working on the Cats Edit, Index and View pages.

 The main function of the View page was to allow a User to rate another's cat so I researched the best methods of allowing a user to rate something in HTML.